ryapric/boilerplate/terraform/README.md

     make apply ENV=dev TARGET=module.aws_compute

-The way the Makefile is currently set up, omitting the `TARGET` variable will *only create* the VPC resources.
+The way the Makefile is currently set up, omitting the `TARGET` variable will *only operate on* the VPC resources.
+Additionally, any `TARGET` passed will still create those VPC resources.
 This is so whatever you choose to deploy will have networking resources available.

 - Note that using Terraform's `-target` option *is not recommended for real